-Whenever a disaster such as an earthquake, flood, blizzard, ice storm, or hurricane occur, the affected EBPC facilities will be monitored during the disaster by Gas Control and EBPC.
+Whenever a disaster such as an earthquake, flood (including floods caused by malfunction or failure of water management infrastructure (e.g. dams)), blizzard, ice storm, or hurricane occur, the affected EBPC facilities will be monitored during the disaster by Gas Control and EBPC.
 Precautions will be taken to protect life first and then property and environment.
 If sufficient danger exists during the natural disaster, the affected facilities may be shut in and possibly blown down.
 Once the natural disaster has passed and it is safe to do so, facilities will be inspected for damage.